 Why not buck the trend and run a January event?

 And no, I’m not talking about a budget-busting salon party.
-More a socially distanced open day with mini-treatments, treat bags and demonstrations.
-Make it clear that to attend clients must pre-book in these pandemic days.
+More an open day with mini-treatments, treat bags and demonstrations.
+Make it clear that to attend clients must pre-book as places are limited.

 Hesitating?
 Your team have time on their hands.
 You’re paying them whether they are sitting in the staff-room texting or busy giving your best clients a pampering treat.
 So what are you waiting for?

 Make your event market hard for you…

 - Important: Keep it low key and only invite your best clients in for some January TLC.

 - Easy to attend: No-one is tempted out on an icy January evening so throw open your doors during the business day.